 At Trinity, Chemistry students are eligible to apply for the Mitchell Fund, which supports travel to an overseas research laboratory during the vacation.

-Over the past four years, over 45% of our chemistry students achieved 1st class degrees.
+Over the past five years, over 50% of our chemistry students achieved 1st class degrees.

 The MChem Course